emolinac/clas-hadron-corrections/README.md

 ```
 8. Go to *bin*.
 Execute the following command:
 ```
-./apply-rad
+./apply-rad data_target vertex_cut
 ```
-9. Congrats!
-You just obtained fully corrected results for the liquid target of the Fe runs.
+9. data_target and vertex_cut follows the same number convention as shown in step 1